 By a resolution passed on 17 June 2021, the Company's Supervisory Board, acting pursuant to Art.
-21.2g) of the Company's Articles of Association, appointed PricewaterhouseCoopers Polska Spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa of Warsaw as the entity qualified to audit the Company's separate and consolidated financial statements for the financial year ended 31 December 2023 and to review the interim financial statements prepared for the six months ended 30 June 2023.
+21.2g) of the Company's Articles of Association, appointed PricewaterhouseCoopers Polska Spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa of Warsaw as the entity qualified to audit the Company's separate and consolidated financial statements for the financial year ended 31 December 2022 and to review the interim financial statements prepared for the six months ended 30 June 2022.
+The audit and review engagement also inclues the year 2023.

-The registered office of PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa is located at ul.
+The registered office of PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt komandytowa is located at ul.
 Polna 11, 00-633 Warsaw.
 PricewaterhouseCoopers Polska Spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa is registered as a qualified auditor of financial statements under entry no. 144.